-If possible and prior to finally allocating a severity index and failure rate, all protection or mitigating barriers that will be taken external to the reference system that either, reduce the probability of the undesirable end effect occurring or reduce its possible severity, will be taken into account.

-Mitigating effects due to any inherent protective features of ETCS will not be taken into account at this stage.
+Mitigating effects due to any internal or external barriers of ETCS will not be taken into account at this stage, since the object with the FMEA is to actually identify the necessary barriers and their importance.
+To clarify this approach the effect column is denoted 'Initial End Effect', where 'Initial' thus refers to 'before credit for barriers'.

-7.2.2.2 A separate FMEA will be conducted for each ETCS application level, taking account of the various operational modes, as the differences in trackside infrastructure could result in a specific failure ending in a different end effect.
+- 7.2.2.2 A separate FMEA will be conducted for each ETCS application level, taking account of the various operational modes, as the differences in trackside infrastructure could result in a specific failure ending in a different end effect.

-The FMEA will be documented on a standard worksheet which includes the following fields which must be considered for each ETCS interface macro function;
+- 7.2.2.3 The FMEA will be documented on a standard worksheet which includes the following fields which must be considered for each ETCS interface macro function;

 - Reference Identification

 - ETCS Interface

 - Macro Function

 - Failure Mode(s)

 - ETCS Failure Cause

 - Operational Mode

 - ETCS Failure Effects

 - Local Effects

 - Intermediate Effects

-- End Effects
+- Initial End Effects

 - ETCS External Protection / Mitigation / Barriers

-- Severity
+- Severity (of Initial End Effect)

 - Failure Rate

 - Internal Barriers

-7.2.2.3 The FMEA column fields to be filled in are explained in the following sections
+- 7.2.2.4 The FMEA column fields to be filled in are explained in the following sections